edenspiekermann/espi-devblog/_posts/2017-02-24-diving-deeper-into-mjml.md

 layout: post
 ---

 Last year, our colleague [Hugo Giraudel](http://hugogiraudel.com/) wrote a blog post about [integrating MJML into Rails](http://dev.edenspiekermann.com/2016/06/02/using-mjml-in-rails/).
-After working with it for a while in some of our other projects and with the recent upgrade of the framework to version 3, we thought that it's time for an update!
+After working with it for a while in some of our other projects and with the recent upgrade of the language to version 3, we thought that it's time for an update!

 ## Use MJML in a Rails Email Layout Setup

-If you have different kinds of emails in your project, you might want to extract some of the shared logic into something you could reuse.
-In Rails this is done through the Action Mailer Layouts.
+If you have different kinds of emails in your project, you might want to extract some of the shared logic into something you could reuse ("Don't Repeat Yourself!").
+In Rails this is done through the [Action Mailer Layouts](http://guides.rubyonrails.org/action_mailer_basics.html#action-mailer-layouts).
 To do this you have to create a layout file and use `yield` to render your partial inside the layout:

 {% highlight erb %}
 <!--  ./app/views/layouts/mjml_email.mjml -->